Neukirchen an der Enknach parish church, 2009

 - There are a total of 1 128 pipes in the organ.

-- The air system consists of a bellows mounted on a stand behind the organ.
+- The wind system consists of a bellow mounted on a stand behind the organ.

-- The fan is located in a small room on the south side of the stand.
+- The blower is located in a small room on the south side of the balcony.

 Disposition